ros-navigation/navigation2/doc/howtos/docs/process/docbuild.rst

    syntax into an image.
 You'll need to have a Java runtime environment (JRE) installed when generating documentation.

-If you use Windows, you may be able to :ref:`set_up_ubuntu_on_windows` and skip to the next section.

 Depending on your Linux version, install the needed tools:

 * For Ubuntu use: